 This film provides examples of:

-- Braids, Beads and Buckskins: If you want to see how Lakhota people dress and live today, watch this movie.
+- Braids, Beads and Buckskins: If you want to see how Lakota people dress and live today, watch this movie.
 Or go to a pow-wow.
 You can see the differences and similarities between different tribes.
 There are several documentaries about pow-wows showing everyday attire along with the regalia worn for the dances.

 - The Coroner Doth Protest Too Much: Maggie tells Ray about a man who supposedly committed "suicide" by shooting himself in the back of the head.